bocke/pexports/README.md

 README
 ======

-Export from MinGW OSDN repo.

-Converted to meson from autoconf to avoid dependency on build-aux package.
+Export from MinGW OSDN repo: converted to meson from autoconf to avoid dependency on build-aux package.

 Plans: None, other than making it compile without external deps.

-## PEXPORTS 0.47

-**NOTE**: The following text is from the original docs for 0.47!
+**NOTE**: The following text below is from the original docs for 0.47!

+## PEXPORTS

 PEXPORTS is a program to extract exported symbols from a PE image (executable).
 It can perform a simple check on the size of the